SSV-embedded/RMG-OpenVPN/README.md

       CONTAINER ID  IMAGE                                  COMMAND    CREATED             STATUS             PORTS                                      NAMES
       07d0ed720ad6  ssvembeddedde/ssv-openvpn-eval:latest  "vpn-cmd"  About a minute ago  Up About a minute  0.0.0.0:1194->1194/tcp, :::1194->1194/tcp  vpn-server

+* Watch syslog from running Docker:

+      sudo docker logs -f vpn-server

+* Wait for message "Initialization Sequence Completed".
+* Than stop logging with the key combination *CTRL-C*.

-## Create and Download the VPN Client Configuration
+## Get the VPN Client Configuration
-### Create the VPN Configuration
+### Download and Save the VPN Configuration
 Each VPN client needs a VPN configuration file to be able to access the VPN.
 In our example we create two configuration files: one for your development PC and one for the gateway.

+* Get configuration files from running Docker

       sudo docker cp vpn-server:/etc/openvpn/client/client-1.ovpn .
       sudo docker cp vpn-server:/etc/openvpn/client/client-2.ovpn .

-If you get an error like:
+      * If you get an error like:

             Error: No such container:path: vpn-server:/etc/openvpn/client/client-1.ovpn

       Then please wait some more minutes, because creating the PKI (Public Key Infrastructure) takes some time.
-You can inspect the running Docker container with:

-      docker logs vpn-server

-You need to wait until `client-1.ovpn` is ready.
-You can stop logging with the key combination *CTRL-C*.

-### Download and Save the VPN Configuration
-Display the configuration file in the terminal program.
+* Display the configuration file in the terminal program.

       cat client-1.ovpn